jsenaribeiro/jsenaribeiro.github.io/slideme/SLIDEME.md

 ### `router` modelling

-Reactive support static folder routing (with no conventions), decorator routing for dynamic routes, and props routing for client-side rouring with support to lazy component import.
+Reactive support static folder routing (with no conventions), decorator routing for dynamic routes, and props routing for client-side routing with support to lazy component import.

 </div><div>